XronTrix10/Telegram-Leecher/README.md

 ## **💡 Features**

- - Download Files or Folders From google drive link ~~or any direct Link~~
+ - Download Files or Folders From google drive Link or any Direct Link
+ - Download Multiple Files or Folders with Multiple Links ( New 🔥)
+ - Added Custom Name support ( New 🔥)
  - Zip Folders/Files
  - Unzip .zip Files
  - Upload files to Telegram